Ryan White Program

 Clinical Quality Management Resources:

-Positively! videos use a combination of testimonials, conversations, narrative, and animation to provide key messages about HIV based on health literacy concepts.
+Positively! videos use a combination of testimonials, conversations, narratives, and animation to provide key messages about HIV based on health literacy concepts.
 The videos are designed as a resource for people with HIV, or to start discussions between HIV providers and their clients.
-Viewers may follow printed text, and can verify that they have mastered the content by answering a few self-check questions at the end of most segments.
-The videos include links to additional on-line information.
+Viewers may follow printed text and can verify that they have mastered the content by answering a few self-check questions at the end of most segments.
+The videos include links to additional online information.
 For questions or comments, the Positively!
-Facebook page is www.facebook/PositivelyNQC, or e-mail email@example.com
+Facebook page is www.facebook/PositivelyNQC, or e-mail us.

 - Newly HIV Positive speaks to the concerns of people who just learned they have HIV,